If you are in immediate danger, call 911 or go to your nearest emergency room

 24/7

-Severe Depression
+Severe depression

 • Thoughts of suicide or self-harm

-• Feeling hopeless or worthless
+• Feeling hopeless or unable to function

-• Unable to care for yourself
+• Unable to care for basic needs

-Severe Mania
+Severe mania

 • Dangerous or reckless behavior